 How Does Acupuncture Work?

 Most scientific thinking about acupuncture tends to fixate on one or more physiological mechanisms, like endorphin release, the gate theory of pain, tissue adenosine levels, and so forth.
 Kaz’s experience of non-insertion acupuncture, and his patients’ experience of streaming electrical sensations in the body during treatments, has convinced him that above all, acupuncture works by engaging the body’s own electrical signaling network.
 It is a well-known fact that all parts of the body, from the brain to the heart to each and every cell, generate electrical pulses and currents.
 It is Kaz's experience that, in a healthy body, these fluxes function seamlessly as part of an overall ecology of tissues, fluids, and informational signals.
 When there is injury or illness there is a disruption of these healthy currents, and the bodily ecology suffers.
 The genius of acupuncture is that many hundreds of years ago, before the modern understanding of electricity, the ancient Chinese doctors discovered places on the skin where the application of metal needles could influence the currents inside the body to affect health.
-The latest research on the biophysics basis of acupuncture strongly suggests that the acupuncture channels, also known as meridians, are not a separate system like the blood vessels or lymph, but are functional groupings of connective tissue (fascia), which conducts electricity.
+The latest research on the biophysics basis of acupuncture strongly suggests that the acupuncture channels, also known as meridians, are not a separate system like the blood vessels or lymph, but are functional groupings of connective tissue (fascia), which conducts electricity and connects all parts of the body down to the level of the cytoskeleton in each and every cell.
 Regardless of whatever else acupuncture may or may not be, Kaz says, “It’s hard to argue with what is subjectively happening during a treatment: a needle touches your skin, you feel something happening inside your body, and meanwhile my fingertips feel the same event happening at the same time.
 It usually starts slow, builds in intensity, then fades.
 I remove the needle when it’s done.
 Whatever ‘it’ may be, there’s something deeply healing about sharing the experience, especially when it results in your feeling better.”